 Design & Decor Ideas

 There are few designs more homely and comforting than the farmhouse kitchen.
-Designed with socialising in mind, a farmhouse kitchen provides the space needed to create fabulous foods whilst entertaining and mingling with friends and family.
+Designed with socialising in mind, a farmhouse kitchen design provides the space needed to create fabulous foods whilst entertaining and mingling with friends and family.

 Farmhouse kitchens certainly aren't minimalist; as the central hub of the home, a true farmhouse kitchen should be full of ingredients and equipment to create a wide variety of meals.
-This doesn't mean that they're cluttered, as creative storage solutions provide a unique means by which to display and store your favourite kitchenware.
+This doesn't mean that they're cluttered, as creative kitchen storage solutions provide a unique means by which to display and store your favourite kitchenware.

 There are many ways to devise a farmhouse theme that can work in any kitchen, big or small, whilst some choices can also help to bring a touch of modernity to this traditional, rustic style.
 Let's take a look at some of the key features for a warm, homely and attractive farmhouse kitchen.

-One of the most appealing elements of a farmhouse kitchen is its lack of uniformity; you can choose almost any colour scheme that works best for you and the space, whilst still maintaining a traditional farmhouse style.
+One of the most appealing elements of a farmhouse kitchen design is its lack of uniformity; you can choose almost any colour scheme that works best for you and the space, whilst still maintaining a traditional farmhouse style.

 Light should be encouraged to flow throughout the room as much as possible, so many people choose cream or alabaster for their cupboards and units, as this can make the room feel much more open than it may actually be.

 Wood is the obvious choice of material for the finish; natural, rustic and traditional, there's nothing better for farmhouse kitchen decor.
 Some choose a uniform finish of the same wood throughout, usually timber for the cupboards and units, with oak or beech for the worktops.

 Others choose to create a division across the kitchen by using a different wood in a dedicated area – a walnut butchers block works particularly well for this effect, to assign one space in the kitchen strictly for food preparation.